 - Run Button

 Execute the instruction pointed to by the PC, update the machine status and graphic elements, and continue with the next instruction.
-The execution will stop when it reaches the Stop button or press the STOP instruction.
+The execution will stop when it reaches the Stop instruction or press the STOP button.

 - Stop Button